-The music streaming service Spotify, which was launched in Sweden in 2008 and has been eagerly awaited by tech-savvy music fans in the United States for the past year, has begun offering its U.S. version.
+The music streaming service Spotify, which was launched in Sweden in 2008 and has been eagerly awaited by tech-savvy music fans in the United States for the last year, has launched its U.S. version.

 That four letter word — F-R-E-E — is the major difference between Spotify and other streaming services that have taken hold in the U.S. with varying degrees of success while Spotify was growing in Europe.
 Rhapsody, Rdio, MOG and other services that offer subscription access to large databases of music all charge a fee for access.
-To offer its free version, Spotify has spent the past year negotiating licensing deals with the four major labels in the U.S.; The New York Times reported yesterday that it just finalized a deal with the fourth, Warner Music Group, on Wednesday afternoon.
+In order to offer its free version, Spotify has spent the last year negotiating licensing deals with the four major labels in the U.S.; The New York Times reported yesterday that it just finalized a deal with the fourth, Warner Music Group, on Wednesday afternoon.

-All of the plans include integration with Facebook — you can make playlists with friends and see what other people like — as well as the ability to import the music you own into your library.
+All of the plans in the U.S. version of Spotify include integration with Facebook — you can make playlists with friends and see what other people like — as well as the ability to import the music you own into your library.

 Even the "Premium" service isn't completely comprehensive.
-While Spotify has made those deals with the four major labels, there are some big indie holes.
+Spotify has made deals with the four major labels, but there are some big indie holes.
 Searches revealed that recent albums by Gillian Welch, Shabazz Palaces and Ty Segall haven't made it into the service's catalog yet.
-If you own those albums, you can have Spotify search your hard drive and add them to your library, but you can't go to Spotify to sample anything from, say, Sub Pop.
+If you own those albums, you can have Spotify search your hard drive and add them to your library, but you can't go to Spotify to sample anything from, say, Sub Pop**.
 Not yet, anyway.
 If the demand for the service matches the anticipation, there probably won't be many holdouts for long.
-Spotify says it currently has 15 million songs in its database and is adding 10,000 each day.
+Spotify says it's currently got 15 million songs in its database, and claims to be adding 10,000 each day.

 We'll keep using the service, and offer updates later, but if you're using Spotify now, let us know what you think.
 What do you want from a music player?

 MICHELE NORRIS, host: